 Intro to Character Design

 A character designer creates the look and feel of characters for video games, film, animation and illustration.
 Strong drawing skills and fundamentals are required to create any type of realistic or stylised characters.
 At CDW Studios there are many workshops that use the principles taught in character design.
-Topics will include perspective, anatomy, drawing construction, drawing simple forms in 3D space, colour, design principles, storytelling and drawing in Photoshop.
+Topics include perspective, anatomy, drawing construction, drawing simple forms in 3D space, colour, design principles, storytelling and drawing in Photoshop.

 This course is aimed at beginners and will give you the perfect foundation for your art career.

 Each week you will watch a live demo by the instructor, where you are welcome to follow along with the instructor and ask questions.
 After each class you will receive your homework assignment for the week, and at the beginning of each class you will receive feedback on your work.

 Topics that will be covered throughout the 12 week workshop:

 - Construction, and drawing forms.

 - Drawing poses, faces and hands.

 - Basic rendering with colour to create a finished character.